sinnerschrader/sinnerschrader-career/data/jobs/en/ux-ui-designer-prg.md

 ✅ Endless opportunities to **grow and get responsibility** if you see that potential in you!

 Sounds interesting?
-Then keep reading if you are an **experienced UX designer** who *“just wants to do cool things”*! (quote from our Studio Lead Petr, the most funny lead you will ever work with ;))
+Then keep reading if you are an **experienced Designer** who *“just wants to do cool things”*! (quote from our Studio Lead Petr, the most funny lead you will ever work with ;))

 ### About us? 🚀